sonamgupta1105/Tesla_Analytics/README.md

 Let's start analyzing !!

+Update on 4/5/2016: I have uploaded the word document which itself is in a APA style template that Word 2016 provides.
+I have title page, abstract and introduction in it.
+Currently working on the related work section

 Update on 4/4/2016: Normalization of oil prices = mean of prices for every month/average of 5 years